DokterW/coinbash/README.md

 ### Roadmap

-* Coins will be saved to file instead of memory.
-* Improved menu system.
+* Reinstate indicator if the currency rate has gone up, down or is unchanged since last fetch.

 ### Changelog

+#### 2017-05-08
+* Less variables by using a arrays.
+* Coins are saved in a CSV file.
+* Improved menu based on updates above.

 #### 2017-05-07
 * Changed the name from shETHer to coinbash as I will be including all three currencies from Coinbase -- BTC, ETH & LTC.